 Hepatitis B infection can be chronic or acute.
 Acute Hepatitis B in adults disappears without treatment if the body’s immune system is strong enough to fight it.
 In children, acute Hepatitis B rarely happens because they are protected with Hepatitis B vaccine.
 Children with Hepatitis B often suffers from chronic Hepatitis B and adults with untreated acute Hepatitis B often ends up having chronic Hepatitis B as well.

 Chronic Hepatitis B is more dangerous than acute Hepatitis B. It requires serious treatment and it shows serious symptoms.
 When untreated, chronic Hepatitis B can lead to serious complications that can cause death.

-How does Hepatitis B transfers from one person to another?
+How does Hepatitis B transfer from one person to another?

-Other ways that Hepatitis B can be transferred to other people is through mother to baby during child birth, using infected needle that an infected person with Hepatitis B had used, having close direct contact with someone infected with Hepatitis B, having sexual contact with someone infected with Hepatitis B and using an infected toothbrush or razor.
+Other ways that Hepatitis B can be transferred to other people is through mother to baby during childbirth, using an infected needle that an infected person with Hepatitis B had used, having close direct contact with someone infected with Hepatitis B, having sexual contact with someone infected with Hepatitis B and using an infected toothbrush or razor.

 How would you know if you are infected with Hepatitis B?